A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Methodology

 \subsection{Group Personality Generation}

-To overcome group interaction sparsity, we propose the concept of \textit{Group Personality}, which exhibits the personality distribution of the group.
-Specifically, inspired by Chen et al. \cite{chen2022thinking}, which uses the hypercube to represent group preference, we adopt the hyper-rectangle to carry the rich information in the group personality since each dimension of the hyper-rectangle covers a range of values of personality traits rather than a fixed value.
-Hyper-rectangle \cite{ren2020query2box} is the high-dimensional form of the rectangle where each edge of the hyper-rectangle represents a real value closed interval on each personality dimension.
-Given a group $g$ and its members’ Big-Five personality traits set $\mathcal{P}_g=\left\{P_1, P_2, \ldots, P_{|g|}\right\}$, we define the group personality of $g$ as:
+As previously mentioned, to overcome group interaction sparsity, the concept of ``Group Personality'' is proposed, which exhibits the personality distribution of the group.
+A hyper-rectangle is used to encapsulate stable information within the ``Group Personality''.
+Hyper-rectangle \citep{chen2022thinking} is the high-dimensional form of the rectangle where each edge of hyper-rectangle represents a real value closed interval on each personality dimension.
+This paradigm offers a more realistic depiction of how a group of users, each with distinct personalities, amalgamates to portray a distinctive personality distribution pattern for the group.
+Here, the boundary of the ``Group Personality'' can be seen as an extreme individual personality, while the geometric center exposes the primary personality tone of the entire group.
+Given a group $g$ and its members’ Big-Five personality traits set $\mathcal{P}_g=\left\{P_1, P_2, \ldots, P_{|g|}\right\}$, the ``Group Personality'' of $g$ is defined as follows: